Book 2 - Part 4: Binding Evil - Chapter One

 “Me!
 What about me?”

-“You brought out of me all of my repressed hates and angers.
-You taught me how to express my anger by ending lives of people that had no reason to live.
+“You brought out of me all my repressed hates and angers.
+You taught me how to express my anger by ending the lives of people that had no reason to live.
 I was bored.
 The old man looked like it was near time for him to die anyway.
-I felt that rush come over me, that desire to help him along.
+The rush came over me, that desire to help him along.
 And, like the others; it felt good.
 And I have it on video.”

 “Destroy it, then.
 And do not leave this house again unless I tell you to leave.
-Because of you, I have to make a trip to the hospital, and finish what you started.
+Because of you, I need to go to the hospital, and finish what you started.
 He knows what you look like.
 Once he opens his eyes and regains his strength, he will be able to describe you, which means your picture will be everywhere.
-I am going there to fix your fuck-up
+I am going there to fix your fuck-up.

 “You cannot afford another mistake like this again.’

 Alexandria had finally stood up from the floor to go back into the kitchen, fully understanding what he was saying.